ranbureand/sitefolio/_projects/dolmus-and-minibus-map-of-istanbul.markdown

 preview_image: 'dolmus_and_minibus_map_of_istanbul_00.jpg'
 preview_color: '#FD9900'

-excerpt: 'The two minutes animated cartoon illustrates the project Dolmuş & Minibüs Map of Istanbul to promote the related crowdfunding campaign.'
+description: 'The two minutes animated cartoon illustrates the project Dolmuş & Minibüs Map of Istanbul to promote the related crowdfunding campaign.'
 exordium: 'The two minutes animated cartoon illustrates the project *Dolmuş & Minibüs Map of Istanbul* to promote the related crowdfunding campaign.'

 published: true